trampgeek/moodle-qtype_coderunner/Readme.md

   1. isdirected - defaults to true.
 Set it to false for a non-directed graph.

   1. isfsm - defaults to true.
-Set it to false to prevent edges the enter the graph from space, i.e., without a start node.
+Set it to false to prevent edges that enter the graph from space, i.e., without a start node.

   1. noderadius - defaults to 26.
 The radius of nodes, in pixels.

+  1. fontsize - defaults to 20.
+The size of the Arial font, in px.

 For example, for a non-directed non-fsm graph set the template parameters field to